otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-scroll-view-and-lists.md

 7. Create functionality that allows the user to search for a story using this resource - <https://aboutreact.com/react-native-search-bar-filter-on-listview>

 <img src="../resources%20(ignore)/img/04/research-task-7.png" width="250" height="444" /> <img src="../resources%20(ignore)/img/04/research-task-8.png" width="250" height="444" />

+## Submission

+If you get stuck on any of the above research tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

+- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust **ChatGPT's** responses blindly.
+You must still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge that you are using **ChatGPT**.
+In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

+Create a new branch called **week-03-formative-assessment**.
+Add, commit and push your code.